 This section of the site gives further details about the alignments map and outlines the issues involved with alignments.

-The map shows the geomantic system of West Cornwall as laid out around 4-5 millennia ago, through the neolithic and bronze ages, with aditions in the iron age and medieval periods.
+The map of ancient Penwith shows the geomantic system of West Cornwall as laid out around 4-6 millennia ago, through the neolithic and bronze ages, with additions in the iron age and medieval periods.
 We do not understand exactly what the ancients were doing or why, but the evidence that they located ancient sites in accurate straight alignments suggests that they knew something about landscape management that perhapswe need to find out today.

 The people of the neolithic and bronze ages aligned ancient sites to create a network following a certain organic logic.
 In so doing they demonstrated an advanced knowledge in engineering, astronomy, mathematics and landscape-management.
 By investigating these alignments we can gain some access to the thoughts of the megalith builders, with a view to uncovering some of what they knew and understood.

 Boswens menhir and, in the distance, Chûn Quoit